Manju-Vallabha/pdf-aq-chatbot-assignment/README.md

 3. **Data Flow**:
    - User uploads PDF → Frontend sends to backend → Text extracted and chunked → Embeddings stored in ChromaDB.
    - User asks question → Frontend sends question and UUID → Backend retrieves chunks, queries LLM → Response displayed in frontend.

-## Innovations
-To enhance the application’s functionality and performance, two key innovations were implemented:

-1. **SemanticSplitterNodeParser for Intelligent Node Creation**:
-   - The application uses `SemanticSplitterNodeParser` from LlamaIndex (`node_processor.py`) to split PDF text into semantically meaningful **nodes**, rather than arbitrary text chunks.
-These nodes are cohesive text segments (e.g., paragraphs or sentences) that preserve contextual integrity, created using the `sentence-transformers/all-MiniLM-L6-v2` embedding model to identify natural breakpoints.
-By generating nodes based on semantic similarity, the application ensures that retrieved context during question answering is highly relevant, leading to more accurate and coherent responses from the LLM.
-Compared to traditional recursive character splitting, this semantic node creation enhances performance and answer quality, directly addressing the assignment’s requirement for optimized processing.

-2. **PyMuPDF4LLMLoader for Efficient Text Extraction**:
-   - The `PyMuPDF4LLMLoader` from LangChain (`extract_text.py`) is used to extract text from uploaded PDFs.
-This library is optimized for speed and accuracy, capable of handling complex PDF structures (e.g., multi-column layouts, tables, and embedded images with text).
-Unlike other libraries that may struggle with formatting or miss content, PyMuPDF ensures robust text extraction, providing high-quality input for node creation and embedding.
-This choice enhances the application’s reliability and performance, ensuring that even large or intricate PDFs are processed efficiently, aligning with the assignment’s non-functional requirement for performance optimization.

-These innovations improve the application’s ability to handle diverse PDFs and deliver precise answers, enhancing both usability and efficiency.

 ## Installation
 ### Prerequisites